 What do public media stations provide?

 Public media reaches everyone.

-Public media is a system of nearly 1,500 local television and radio stations, reaching 98 percent of Americans.
+Public media is a system of more than 1,500 local television and radio stations, reaching 99 percent of Americans.
 In rural, Native American, and Island communities, public media stations are often the only local media outlets.

 Stations are locally managed and controlled.

 Public media stations air programs and offer services that meet community needs.
 Stations choose programming from a variety of local, regional, and national producers.

 Local public radio and TV stations give virtually every household free access to:

 - Educational programming for all ages, including children’s content that’s proven to close the achievement gap and resources for teachers,

 - Celebrations of the American experience, from history to music,

 Since 1969, Congress has provided funding for the Corporation for Public Broadcasting (CPB), which distributes it directly to local stations.
 Federal funding supports local station operations and helps them secure private financial support.
 On average, stations raise $6 for every federal dollar, resulting in a highly effective public-private partnership.